 How Not To Rescue Your Daily Scrum

 I wrote that we shouldn’t merely ask What did you do yesterday?, but rather the much stronger question What did you achieve yesterday?
-Just the word achieve should focus the mind on what each of us accomplished, since the rest of the group probably doesn’t care that much for a play-by-play account of how we did it.
+I reasoned that just the word achieve should focus the mind on what each of us accomplished, since the rest of the group probably doesn’t care that much for a play-by-play account of how we did it.
 I felt very proud of this insight: I love linguistic tricks that encourage better behavior.

-Similarly, we shouldn’t ask the wishy-washy What do you plan to do today?, but rather the much more professional-sounding What you do commit to achieving today?
+Similarly, I argued that we shouldn’t ask the wishy-washy What do you plan to do today?, but rather the much more professional-sounding What you do commit to achieving today?
 Here we have the words achieve and commit right next to each other.
-Surely this focus on commitment and achievement will encourage everyone to think hard about what task they’re working on and how to make demonstrable, tangible progress towards completion… by committing to achieving something.
+I decided that this focus on commitment and achievement would encourage everyone to think hard about what task they’re working on and how to make demonstrable, tangible progress towards completion… by committing to achieving something.
 If I can’t commit to achieving something today, then maybe I’ve bitten off more than I can chew, and maybe I need to break the work down or ask for help….
 It all sounded so good!

 Unfortunately, I continue to see and hear stories about groups that, in spite of trying to implement this obvious improvement, never see the benefits that they so obviously convey.
 On the contrary, this drives people in a handful of dysfunctional directions: